iDarkQ/iDarkQ/README.md

 ### Hi there, I'm iDarkQ (Łukasz)

 🧒🏼 **About me:**<br/>
 15 years old programmer from Poland, currently living in Portugal.
 Future android app, and server software developer.
-Mostly I am writing in PHP and Java.
-I am also an amateur in Kotlin and C#.
+Mostly I am trying to write in Kotlin and Java.

 📈 **GitHub Stats:**